OpenTermsArchive/terms-types/CONTRIBUTING.md

 If no discussion seems to match the type you are interested in adding, [start a new discussion](https://github.com/OpenTermsArchive/terms-types/discussions/new?category=submitted).

+Note that service-specific types (such as “Twitter Privacy Policy”) are not allowed.
+Terms types aim at allowing comparisons across services and should thus be generic.

 ### Integration process

 New suggestions for terms types are categorized as `Submitted`.
 The Core Team reviews these suggestions and ensures that all the necessary information is gathered and clear and that at least 5 examples are provided, maximizing industry and jurisdiction diversity.
 When this is the case, the discussion is moved to the `Qualified` category and opened up to the community.